Vocova

 1. If your source is already online, avoid upload-only tools.
 Choose a workflow that accepts a pasted public URL.

 2. If you need subtitles, check SRT/VTT export before you start.
-Many tools can show captions but block subtitle export.
+Many tools show captions but block subtitle export on the free plan.

 3. If you need translation, check whether translation is included or paywalled.
 Transcription and translation are often priced separately.

 4. If the file is longer than 30 minutes, read the actual limits.
-Free plans often look generous until you hit per-file duration, file import, or export limits.
+Free plans often look generous until you hit a per-file duration, file-import, or export cap.

 5. If privacy is the top concern and you are technical, use a local model.
 Whisper is the most flexible free option if you can run it yourself.